Ihavetriediamsure/Hetzner_DNS_Zone_Tool/SECURITY.md

 - **File Permissions**: Sensitive files are protected with `600` permissions (owner read/write only)
 - **No Hardcoded Secrets**: All sensitive data is stored encrypted or hashed

+### Network Security
+- **HTTPS/TLS Support**: Built-in HTTPS with self-signed certificate generation
+- **Automatic SSL Migration**: SSL configuration automatically enabled on first start
+- **Secure Cookies**: Automatic secure cookie flags when HTTPS is enabled
+- **Peer-to-Peer Encryption**: X25519 key exchange with AES-256-GCM encryption for peer-sync

 ### Monitoring & Logging
 - **Audit Logging**: Comprehensive logging of security-relevant events
 - **Automatic Log Rotation**: Configurable rotation based on size and age
 - **SMTP Notifications**: Optional email alerts for security events

+---

+## Dependency Security

+The project's security also depends on upstream components.
+The following dependency-related security practices apply:

+- Regular dependency updates through automated monitoring (Renovate/Dependabot recommended)
+- Tracking of security advisories for dependencies
+- Patching of vulnerable components when fixes become available
+- **No guarantees** if dependency vendors discontinue support
+- Containers/images are rebuilt after base image security updates

+**User Responsibility**: Users are responsible for ensuring runtime environments (Docker host, OS, container runtime) are patched.

+---

+## Logging and Retention

+Security-related logs generated by the system include, but are not limited to:

+- Login attempts
+- Failed authentication
+- Brute-force protection events
+- Peer-sync security negotiations
+- Configuration access events

+Log retention is configurable by size/age and defaults to rotation on disk exhaustion prevention. **Logs may contain sensitive metadata and must be protected accordingly.**

 ---